A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 18) Kabuki / Noh

 Japan has a very ancient theater tradition.
 And so you really should visit one performance.
 The lavish costumes, the intricate dance and the alien music is a grand spectacle to behold.
 And really don’t worry too much about not understanding a thing.
-Most plays are rather ancient and most Japanese don’t understand a lot either (think of it as going to the opera, where it’s hard to follow the sung words as well).
+Most plays are rather ancient and most Japanese don’t understand a lot either (think of it as going to the opera, where it’s hard to follow the sung words as well + plus there are subtitles in English).

 Here’s the official link to the Kabuki Theater in Tokyo.